 Scale of the impact level Description and Definitions Examples of establishment of concrete standards for target JICA projects 3 Events and impacts that have occurred so far have been so difficult that they cannot be addressed and handled.
 The entire area of the premises was flooded, and water could not be supplied for more than several months before recovery.
 2 Events and impacts that have occurred to date have been moderately difficult to manage and deal with.
-The site was partially flooded and the facility could not be operated, but it was restored in about one week and the water supply could be resumed.
-1 It has not been so difficult to manage the events and impacts that have occurred thus far.
+I could not be operated but it was restored in 1 It has not been so difficult to manage the events and impacts that have occurred thus far.
 The resulting impact was minor and was managed to some extent.
 The site was partially flooded and there was a temporary shutdown of the facility.
 The facility was immediately recovered and the water supply was resumed.
 0 The impacts of events that have occurred to date have been negligible.
-The site was temporarily partially flooded, but the operation of the facility was not affected and the water supply could be continued.
+The site was temporarily partially flooded, but the operation of the facility was not affected, and the water supply could be continued.

-Cli matic hazard (Climate Haz ard)
+Climatic hazard (Climate Hazard)

-(4) The degree of impact that is currently H2 H3 H4 H5 H6
+(4) (4) The degree of impact that is currently H2 H3 H4 H5 H6

-occı ırring is evaluated in four stages.
+occı occurring is evaluated in four stages.
 Wind-storm High- Flooding Heavy Low

 temperature precipitatio n sunlight

 Current frequency (Frequency) + - ++ + -

 Future

 E1 Irrigation intake facilities 2 1 1 3 1 1

-ē ē E2 Channel 2 1 2 3 3 2
+ē € E2 Channel 2 1 2 3 3 2

-ת מ E3 Irrigated farmland 3 3 1 3 3 2
+Exposure (Exposure) E3 Irrigated farmland 3 3 1 3 3 2

-Expo: E4 Storage warehouse 1 2 1 3 3 2
+Expo E4 Storage warehouse 1 2 1 3 3 2

-9 E5 Transportation 1 2 1 3 2 1
+9 9 E5 Transportation 1 2 1 3 2 1

 Road

 E6 Vehicle 2 1 1 3 3 1